c00lgat/OBSIDIAN/Basic Command Syntax.md

 ## System Run Level

-Main Run Level
+### Main Run Level
 - 0 Shut down (or halt the system)
-- 1 Single-user mode; usually aliased as s or S
+- 1 Single-user mode; usually aliased as s or S - to troubleshoot issues
 - 6 reboot the system

-Other run levels
+### Other run levels
 - 2 multiuser mode without networking
-- 3 multiuser mode with
+- 3 multiuser mode with networking
-- 5 multiuser mode with networking
+- 5 multiuser mode with networking and GUI
+- 4 is user-definable

+`init 0`
+`who -r` tells us what run level we are currently at

+---
+## Computer Boot Process

+Power goes through the socket, to the power supply unit and then to the motherboard which in turn powers on the CPU and the BIOS.
+The BIOS is a software on a little chip on the motherboard which is only readable.